Robert-Riordan-UCD/this-is-rob/content/posts/fabric/chalk-bucket.md

 ## Completed bucket

 I've been using the chalk bucket for a few weeks now and it's working perfectly.
-The magnetic strip is brilliant, because it is easy to open, keeps it frimly closed so there's no risk of spilling, and I don't have to brush past velcro every time I chalk up.
+The magnetic strip is brilliant, because it is easy to open, keeps it firmly closed so there's no risk of spilling, and I don't have to brush past velcro every time I chalk up.
 The only minor issue is that the top is still floppy, so I probably should have added padding there.

 ![Finished chalk bucket](/img/fabric/chalk-bucket/finished.jpg)
 ![Finished chalk bucket from the back](/img/fabric/chalk-bucket/finished-back.jpg)